mehulagg/gitlab/doc/operations/incident_management/alert_integrations.md

 ## Configuration
 ### Generic HTTP Endpoint
-Enabling the Generic HTTP Endpoint, creates a unique HTTP endpoint that can receive alert payloads in JSON format.
+Enabling the Generic HTTP Endpoint creates a unique HTTP endpoint that can receive alert payloads in JSON format.
 You can always
 [customize the payload](#customizing-the-payload) to your liking.

 You will need to activate the endpoint and obtain credentials to set up this integration: